-If there is one section of the agreement to be extra clear about up front it’s this one.
+If there is one section of the agreement to be extra clear about up front it’s the non-compete section.
 Hopefully the seller’s intentions are disclosed and transparent before getting to the offer stage.
 For buyers, this section tends to be quite sensitive if changes are proposed by the seller.
-It helps to also know what bank requirements are for the noncompete section.
-We have seen separate non -compete agreements, but for an accounting practice sale, the noncompete agreement can be quite succinct as long as the below 4 primary points are well documented:
+It helps to also know what bank requirements are for the non-compete section.
+We have seen separate non -compete agreements, but for an accounting practice sale, the non compete agreement can be quite succinct as long as the below 4 primary points are well documented:

-1. The main thing to accomplish with the noncompete agreement is to prevent the seller from serving the clients of the practice being sold.
-The noncompete agreement should reference a complete list of all of the clients being sold as well as all clients being kept by the seller (if any.)
+The main thing to accomplish with the non-compete agreement is to prevent the seller from serving the clients of the practice being sold.
+The non-compete agreement should reference a complete list of all of the clients being sold as well as all clients being kept by the seller (if any).
 The seller should not be able to serve or solicit clients of the firm regardless of distance.

-2. Noncompete agreements should contain a provision for distance.
+Non-compete agreements should contain a provision for distance.
 If the seller operates in a different market area, that will not be confusing to clients and is typically a very low threat to the buyer.
 From a legal perspective, an excessive distance is not enforceable.
-(It will be interesting to see how laws change over time as more accounting can be done remotely for clients.)

-3. Buyers should ensure that their noncompete agreement is enforceable under local laws.
-Most jurisdictions will not enforce noncompete agreements that cover too much geography or too long a period of time.
+Buyers should ensure that their non-compete agreement is enforceable under local laws.
+Most jurisdictions will not enforce non-compete agreements that cover too much geography or too long a period of time.

-After price and payment terms, the transition is usually the most important item in the offer.
-Too often buyers just throw out a number of hours for the transition time without thinking what is really required.
+After price, payment terms and non-compete agreements, transition is the most important item in the offer.
+Too often buyers just throw out a number of hours for the transition time without considering all steps involved and required. .
 By thinking through the steps and asking the right questions, the buyer can make a calculated offer that both seller and buyer can be comfortable with.

-3. Open and transparent communication about the transition with clients and staff is essential.
-When the parties attempt to “mask” the sale as a merger or new partnership when it is not that – tends to leave a very bad impression on everyone involved.
+- Clear Communication: Open and transparent communication about the transition with clients and staff is essential.
+When the parties attempt to “mask” the sale as a merger or new partnership when it is not that, it tends to leave a very bad impression on everyone involved.

-The key to a successful transition is to have the right purchaser for the practice being sold; otherwise the previous 4 concepts won’t really matter.
-Make sure that professional experiences, management styles and client service philosophies match up fairly well.
+The key to a successful transition is to have the right purchaser for the practice being sold; otherwise the transition time, transition plan, communication and team member care won’t matter.
+Ensure that professional experiences, management styles and client service philosophies match up fairly well.

 Due diligence when buying a CPA firm tends to happen fairly quickly after a deal is struck.
 The contract should clearly define the due diligence period and the process for withdrawing from the agreement.

-When approaching the due diligence process, always begin with a focus on only the high-level information.
+When approaching the due diligence process, focus on only the high-level information.
 Don’t get buried in too many details.
 We’ve seen buyers want to jump right into the details and end up losing sight of the big picture items that really help them determine their opportunities and obstacles.
 Most of the high-level information is gathered through inquiry.